ChawitC/M3DA/README.md

 This is the respository of Web application, done as a Module assignment part of 920G5 Mobile 3D Applications (Spring Semester 21/22)

+These codes and assets are submitted as part requirements for the degree of Computing with Digital Media MSc at the University of Sussex.
+They are the product of my own labour except where indicated in the web page content.
+These web pages or contents may be freely copied and distributed provided the source is acknowledged.

 By Chawit Chiwarattanaphan

 Candidate number: 244152